GOP senators unveil ObamaCare overhaul

 “The bill Republicans announced today is even worse than expected and by far the most harmful piece of legislation I have seen in my lifetime,” Vermont Sen. Bernie Sanders said in a statement.
 “This bill has nothing to do with health care.
 It has everything to do with an enormous transfer of wealth from working people to the richest Americans.”

+At the White House on Thursday, Trump expressed hope for quick action.

+"We'll hopefully get something done, and it will be something with heart and very meaningful," he said

-At a separate event Thursday, Vice President Mike Pence, who worked closely with Senate lawmakers on the proposal, touted its merits.
+At a separate event, Vice President Mike Pence, who worked closely with Senate lawmakers on the proposal, touted its merits.

 “I want to assure you, before summer’s out, President Trump is going to keep his promise to the American people and we’re going to repeal and replace ObamaCare,” Pence said.